juliettepel/DawnOfTheZombaes/README.md

 ## Dawn Of The Zombaes V1:

 The game's first version.
-A terrifying third person shooter, with capsule zombaes.
+A terrifying third person shooter with capsule zombaes.
 But beware, their cute shape does not make them any less ravenous.

 Windows: https://drive.google.com/file/d/1fdZlPJf2rwozUv4cY9bcB90slBiS0xfZ/view?usp=sharing